worldskills/worldskills-events/docs/index.md

 # Introduction

 The WorldSkills Events application is used to manage all events related to WorldSkills.
 This includes Competitions, GAs, Champions Forums and regional events.
-It also used to manage Competition related information like Skills and sponsors.
+It is also used to manage Competition related information like Skills and sponsors.

 # Events List